yoanbaulande/yoanbaulande/README.md

 ## Yoan Baulande👋

-Master's Degree student in Computer Science at the University of Orléans, I'm also working on an Ansible project at a company.
+Working on an Ansible project at a company, Master's Degree in Computer Science.

 🌱 Continuous learner passionate about technology.